LAPCoder/4U-Programming-language/README.md

 ## What is it?

 This is not only a programming language.
 It will be a code editor, a programming language, a doc, an IDE, an ODE, an extension for VS Code…
+The VS Code extension [is here](https://github.com/LAPCoder/2HOT4U).

 ## The Latest version

-V0.0.1 is the latest version.
+v0.0.1 is the latest version.
-V1.0.0 is in development.
+v1.0.0 is in development (go in in-dev branch).

 ## Objective